core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # The COSE Object # {#sec-cose-object}

 Building on Section 5 of {{RFC8613}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
-OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
+OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Associated Data (AEAD) algorithm.
 For Group OSCORE, the following modifications apply.

 ## Updated external_aad # {#sec-cose-object-ext-aad}